celyk/godot-isf/README.md

 - [ ] Persistent buffers
 - [ ] Audio reactivity (FFT)
 - [ ] Import from standard ISF directory
+- [ ] Ability to use the effects in 3D

 # Limitations